kaichunwu/lineReadServer/README.md

 java -jar demo-0.0.1-SNAPSHOT.jar --file.name={fileName} --file.count={splitLineNumber} --server.port={serverPort}
 `
 to run the `.jar` file located in the `demo/target` folder.
-**Note**: Remember to fill the blanket with correct arguments.
+**Run**: Can test using build.sh and run using run.sh following the instructions **Note**: Remember to fill the blanket with correct arguments.
 No need to install any other packages except java version 1.8.
 **Maven Instruction**: To package the project, maven is needed.
 After config for maven, just type `mvn package` in the `demo` folder.
 To run with maven, just  type `mvn spring-boot:run` in the `demo` folder.